As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 It’s one of the best ways to combine authentic content with organic exposure, which is why so many marketers take advantage of it.

-Don’t think of it as just text - make sure to enrich it with visual content and ways that’ll make it more engaging for your users.
+Don’t think of it as just text – make sure to enrich it with visual content and ways to make it more engaging for your users.

 For instance, up until recently, SEO company MOZ had a posting community where its members could write and upload their own blog posts.